AChinGh/ITIL--v4-Service-Desk-Design/01-Incident-Management/incident-management-process.md

 An incident is closed only when:
 - Service is confirmed restored
 - User validation is completed (where applicable)
-- Update ticket status to CLosed
+- Update ticket status to Closed
 - Category and resolution codes are recorded for trending analysis

 For P1 / P2 incidents: